Professional Women's Hockey League: Current teams

-As of the 2025–26 season, eight teams compete in the league, the original six (Montreal Victoire, Ottawa Charge, and Toronto Sceptres from Canada, and Boston Fleet, Minnesota Frost, and New York Sirens from the United States) as well as expansion teams Seattle Torrent and Vancouver Goldeneyes.
+As of the 2026–27 season, twelve teams compete in the league, the original six (Montreal Victoire, Ottawa Charge, and Toronto Sceptres from Canada, and Boston Fleet, Minnesota Frost, and New York Sirens from the United States) as well as expansion teams PWHL Detroit, PWHL Hamilton, PWHL Las Vegas, PWHL San Jose, Seattle Torrent, and Vancouver Goldeneyes.
 The six original clubs have been described as the league's own "Original Six" and by the PWHL as its "Inaugural Six".
 The teams' locations were chosen for being markets of National Hockey League franchises with "track records of supporting hockey and, specifically, the women's game."
 The teams are located in five of the seven Premier Hockey Federation markets—the Buffalo Beauts and Connecticut Whale were not given PWHL replacements, while Ottawa gained a team.
 Pittsburgh, Washington, D.C., and London, Ontario, were also considered for inaugural teams.

 Potential team nicknames were registered with the United States Patent and Trademark Office in October 2023: Boston Wicked, Minnesota Superior, Montreal Echo, New York Sound, Ottawa Alert, and Toronto Torch.
 However, the league ultimately opted to forgo unique club identities for the inaugural season, emphasizing league branding instead.
 This meant that teams lacked nicknames, crests, and stylized jerseys, and were identified by their city.
 On September 9, 2024, ahead of the league's second season, team names and logos were announced, with none of them matching the trademarked names from 2023: the Boston Fleet, Minnesota Frost, Montreal Victoire, New York Sirens, Ottawa Charge, and Toronto Sceptres.

 Some teams experimented with multiple venues during the inaugural season, and the league also organized a number of neutral-site games.
 As of the 2025–26 season, Minnesota plays its home games at the Grand Casino Arena, the largest-capacity venue in the league at 17,954, Seattle in the second largest at Climate Pledge Arena, and New York in the third largest at Newark's Prudential Center.
 Boston hosts games at Tsongas Center at the University of Massachusetts Lowell, Montreal at Place Bell in Laval, Ottawa at TD Place Arena in Lansdowne Park, Toronto at Coca-Cola Coliseum, and Vancouver at Pacific Coliseum.
-The league has presented one-off matches at other large venues, including the Bell Centre in Montreal and Scotiabank Arena in Toronto in games dubbed the "Duel at the Top" and "Battle on Bay Street" rivalry matches between Montreal and Toronto.
-Other one-off match venues have included Little Caesars Arena in Detroit; PPG Paints Arena in Pittsburgh; and the Prudential Center in Newark.
-In November 2024, the league announced a "Takeover Tour" for the 2024–25 season that would see teams play nine neutral site matches in Seattle, Denver, Buffalo, Raleigh, Detroit, St. Louis, Quebec City, Vancouver, and Edmonton.
-The league also suggested that it would consider games in Europe in future seasons.
+The league has presented one-off games at other large venues, including the Bell Centre in Montreal and Scotiabank Arena in Toronto in games dubbed the "Duel at the Top" and "Battle on Bay Street" rivalry games between Montreal and Toronto.
+Other one-off game venues have included Little Caesars Arena in Detroit, PPG Paints Arena in Pittsburgh, and the Prudential Center in Newark.
+In November 2024, the league announced the PWHL Takeover Tour for the 2024–25 season that would see teams play nine neutral site games in Seattle, Denver, Buffalo, Raleigh, Detroit, St. Louis, Quebec City, Vancouver, and Edmonton—three of those markets were later granted expansion teams.
+The league suggested that it would consider games in Europe in future seasons, and repeated the neutral site Takeover Tour for the 2025–26 season.